whilelucky/pwa/README.md

 # Progressive Web App
-> A pwa boilerplate, to hit the ground running in terms of a large scale application.
+> An opinionated progressive web app boilerplate, to hit the ground running.

 ## Setup
 ```